 Its standing as a must-visit city means that there is no shortage of cheap flights to Barcelona.
 The international airport is 13km southwest of the city.

 Two very different artists define Barcelona.
 One is Picasso, who lived in the city from his teenage years to his early-20s.
-The Picasso Museum, spanning numbers 15-23 Montcada, has 3,500 of the artist's works, from sketches to paintings and collages.
-The other artist is Antonio Gaudi, who imagined all those melting, morphing, bubbly buildings (the stunning Sagrada Familia, started in 1882 and still not finished, and Parc Güell, with its resident smiling dragon).
+The Picasso Museum has 3,500 of the artist's works, from sketches to paintings and collages.
+The other artist is Antonio Gaudi who designed the stunning Sagrada Familia (its construction started in 1882 and is still not finished), and Parc Güell, with its resident smiling dragon.

 The Gothic quarter has some of the best-preserved medieval streets while the new part of town is around Montjüic hill, from which there are panoramic views of the city.

 The tree-lined Las Ramblas sweeps down from the Plaza de Catalunya to the water, a lively area of cafes, market stalls and lots of street theatre.

 Well-known for hosting the Summer Olympics in 1992, Barcelona continues to be a popular destination for competitive sports.
 People with an interest in arts and crafts can also enjoy a variety of trade exhibitions and artisan markets in addition to museums exhibiting classical artwork.
 The city also boasts a vibrant night life, with a variety of clubs, theatres and music venues to enjoy.